Dynamics and equilibrium states of infinite systems of lattice bosons: Propagation bounds and finite-volume approximations

 Hence, it is sufficient to compare the evolution on the left to $\ue^{-\ui t P H_{\Lambda} P}$.
 The difference of the generators of the two dynamics is bounded and supported in the set $X[(2m+1)r]\setminus X[(2m-1)r]$.
 It equals

 and thus

-Since the distance of the support of $D$ and $A$ is larger than $(2m-1)r$ and $PH_{X[2mr]}P$ is a sum of bounded terms, we can use Lieb--Robinson bounds to estimate the norm of the time-dependent commutator in the above equation.
+Since the distance of the points $x,y$ contibuting to $D$ to the support of $A$ is larger than $(2m-1)r$ and $PH_{X[2mr]}P$ is (the projection of) a sum of bounded, local terms, we can use Lieb--Robinson bounds to estimate the norm of the time-dependent commutator in the above equation.
 Such a bound for quantum spin systems can be found in~\cite[Thm.~3.1]{NSY2019}.
 The proof of a similar bound in our setting goes along the same lines.
 For the sake of completeness, we provide the details.

 We can remove the potential terms, which commute with the number operators, from the Hamiltonian, at the price of making the hopping time-dependent (cf.~\cite{NSY2019, KVS2024}).
 This yields an improved estimate, where we can bound interaction terms by $\lambda$ instead of $ \lambda^2$.
 To do this, we introduce the dynamics